 f.
 Transfer pricing in non-arm's-length transactions

 The ITA deems related parties to not deal with each other at arm's length.
-Whether or not unrelated persons deal with each other at arm's length is a question of fact, based on the price and terms that would have applied between unrelated parties.
+Whether or not unrelated persons deal with each other at arm's length is a question of fact, based in part on the price and terms that would have applied between unrelated parties.